HewlettPackard/simplivity-ansible/examples/README.md

 # Examples

-This directory contains everything you need to start provisioning with SimpliVIty and Ansible.
+This directory contains everything you need to start with SimpliVIty and Ansible.

 ## Running the sample playbooks